-A highlight of any trip to Albania is a visit to beautiful Berat.
+Berat weaves its own very special magic, and is easily a highlight of visiting Albania.
 Its most striking feature is the collection of white Ottoman houses climbing up the hill to its castle, earning it the title of 'town of a thousand windows' and helping it join Gjirokastra on the list of Unesco World Heritage sites in 2008.

 Just 25km east of Tirana is Mt Dajti National Park (1611m).
 It is the most accessible mountain in the country, and many Tiranans go there to escape the city rush and have a spit-roast lamb lunch.
 A sky-high, Austrian-made cable car, Dajti Express, takes 15 minutes to rise to (almost) the top.
 It's a scenic trip over bunkers, forest, farms and hilltops.